Download our latest whitepaper Developing Emotional Capital: The advanced evolution of emotional intelligence for leaders

 What happens when psychological safety doesn’t exist?

-When I begin working with organisations, the thing I hear them say time and again is that they need organic growth: they need to come up with fresh ideas, they need to drive their business forward.
+When I begin working with organisations, the thing I hear them say time and again is that they need organic growth: they need to come up with fresh ideas, and they need to drive their business forward.
 So, while they want people to move out of their current way of thinking, a lack of psychological safety often prevents this from happening.
 Many traditionally ‘hard-nosed’ industries that eschew emotion (for example finance or construction) may view psychological safety as too complicated, ‘soft’ or ‘psychobabble’.
 But with innovation top of mind, I wonder how they can unblock that perception, and what the cost will be if they don’t.

 I posed this question to PR, whose response was: “I think it’s important for people to understand that if you do not feel safe then a lot of your energy goes towards protecting your identity at work.”
 For example, you may regularly go into work knowing that your boss is likely to get cross if you do something wrong, or you’re unsure of what kind of response you are going to get back from an idea.
 In this case, you will go in already expecting that you could be in a situation which is likely to trigger an intense negative emotion, but you aren’t going to be able to let it show, meaning that you will need to use a lot of energy just to keep that emotion in check.
 If you do that day in, day out, then there’s no energy left to be inventive or productive.

 “I think this is why psychological safety is so important.
-It’s because you’re effectively locking up a lot of resources that people could otherwise use to be more creative or take another risk or do something different… Once you’ve unlocked that, then you’ll find you’ll get more productivity, you’ll get better ideas, you’ll get more creativity,” PR explained.
+It’s because you’re effectively locking up a lot of resources that people could otherwise use to be more creative take another risk or do something different… Once you’ve unlocked that, then you’ll find you’ll get more productivity, you’ll get better ideas, you’ll get more creativity,” PR explained.

 What practical ways can we foster psychological safety and unlock creativity?